onnovalkering/brane/docs/quickstart/3-using-the-bakery-repl.md

 ```shell
 $ brane build readme.bk
 ```

+__Note__: This is the third way of creating custom functions for Brane.

 Our new `getreadme` function can be used just as any other function (Fig. 2):
 ```shell